Considerations for Buying a Wheelchair Van For Sale Under $25,000

 When purchasing a vehicle, especially a wheelchair van, you don’t need to spend a fortune.
 These vehicles may have higher mileage, but remain reliable.
 We recommend buying from a licensed dealer, or if that isn’t possible, paying a trusted mechanic to inspect a potential purchase for any mechanical issues that will end up costing you more in the long run.
-Maintenance for vehicles under $15,000 can range from oil and fuel line leaks to transmission issues or other warning light problems.
+Maintenance for wheelchair vans under $25,000 can range from oil and fuel line leaks to transmission issues or other warning light problems.
 And this is before we've discussed the adaptive equipment that has been added to your vehicle.

 Value vs. Cost